-At 31 December 2019, the Group has not recognised a deferred tax liability in respect of temporary differences of RR 14,405,721 (31 December 2018: RR 14,103,078) associated with investments in subsidiaries as the Group is able to control the timing of the reversal of those temporary differences and does not intend to reverse them in the foreseeable future
+At 31 December 2020, the Group has not recognised a deferred tax liability in respect of temporary differences of RR 15,641,032 (31 December 2019: RR 14,405,721) associated with investments in subsidiaries as the Group is able to control the timing of the reversal of those temporary differences and does not intend to reverse them in the foreseeable future.

-In accordance with tax legislation of Russian Federation taxable profits can be reduced in the amount of tax losses carried forward for relief during unlimited period of time, at the same time in 2017 to 2021 tax losses carried forward cannot exceed 50 percent of taxable profits.
-During the reporting period, the Group utilised its deferred tax asset in relation to loss carried forward from the previous years in amount of RR 42,046 (2018: RR 17,955) and recognised deferred tax asset in the amount of RR 323,141 on the loss incurred by its certain subsidiaries in 2019 (2018: RR 82,140).
+In accordance with tax legislation of Russian Federation taxable profits can be reduced in the amount of tax losses carried forward for relief during unlimited period of time, at the same time in 2020 to 2021 tax losses carried forward cannot exceed 50 percent of taxable profits.
+During the reporting period, the Group utilised its deferred tax asset in relation to loss carried forward from the previous years in amount of RR 8,253 (2019: RR 42,046) and recognised deferred tax asset in the amount of RR 295,476 on the loss incurred by its certain subsidiaries in 2020 (2019: RR 323,141).
+At 31 December 2020, the Group's unrecognised deferred tax asset in relation to loss carried forward amounted to RR 482,741 (31 December 2019: RR 283,092).